Access exome testing for your child

 Exome testing can unlock better care, sooner

 When a child has unexplained symptoms, families often start searching for answers.
-Exome genetic testing looks across thousands of genes at once, helping doctors identify possible genetic causes—especially when other tests have not provided clear results.
+Exome testing looks across thousands of genes at once to help identify possible genetic causes—especially when other tests have not provided clear results.

 Get a virtual consult